 Not particularly helpful.
 Let's try to narrow the field a bit with some popular fan theories.

 Theory #3.
 Colorado A search for U.S. mountain ranges named "Stormking" turns up three possibilities, the first of which is the 8,520 foot mountain in Colorado.
 The former Genomex.net faux website listed Genomex headquarters's address as Pueblo, Colorado.
 If Adam built Sanctuary shortly after narrowly escaping from Genomex, why would he have chosen a site so close to the main headquarters?
 Maybe to hide his lair in plain sight.
-When Mason Eckhart finally elicits Sanctuary's location from Brennan's mind in "Into the Moonless Night," he is surprised to find it in "that place which meant so much to both of us.
+When GSA head Mason Eckhart finally forcibly elicits Sanctuary's location from Brennan's mind in season 3's "Into the Moonless Night," he is surprised to find it in "that place which meant so much to both of us.
 That place you knew I'd never look."

 Theory #4.
 Upstate New York The second Storm King Mountain is in upstate New York, near Cornwall-on-Hudson.
 Adam mentions in his Mutant X Lives diary that Sanctuary's mountain range might have been a Revolutionary War refuge for General George Washington.
 Cornwall was the site of Washington's headquarters, and this mountain is perched on the waters of the Hudson River, so this Stormking Mountain is a possible location for Sanctuary.
-Coincidentally, Professor Xavier's "school for the gifted" in X-Men is also located in upstate New York, in Westchester County.
+Perhaps coincidentally, Professor Xavier's "school for the gifted" in X-Men is also located in upstate New York, in Westchester County.
 Perhaps Adam was similarly inclined.

 Theory #5.
 Washington State (submitted by karellealisha25) The third Mount Storm King is the 4,537 foot peak in Washington's Olympic National Park.
-When Emma leaves Sanctuary to meet her friend Michelle Bigelow in "Interface", it takes her 15 minutes to get to an internet cafe, then another 15 minutes to reach their old high school hangout, Jasper's.
+When Emma leaves Sanctuary to meet her former friend Michelle Bigelow in season one's "Interface", it takes her 15 minutes to get to an internet cafe, then another 15 minutes to reach their old high school hangout, Jasper's.
 Because she doesn't take the Double Helix (it's still at Sanctuary 3 hours later when the team discovers her absence), it seems as though Emma's high school is a 30 minute drive away from Sanctuary.
-Emma later reveals in "Crossroads of the Soul," that "I grew up in Seattle; I can't believe I'm praying for rain!"
+Emma later reveals in "Crossroads of the Soul" that "I grew up in Seattle; I can't believe I'm praying for rain!"
 Unfortunately, she doesn't specify whether she's referring to her early childhood with her biological parents, or to her teenaged years with her adopted family, which may have been in two entirely different locations.

 Season One Season one's sets were designed by Rocco Matteo.
 For more images, check out his official site, MX French Fan Team's floorplans, Youfie's awesome 3-D rendition and my Mutant X Virtual Tour.